lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------
+v1.1.0 - 2016-10-23 12.17
+- added functionality to move pattern rows with modifier+up/down.
+- paginating rows is now changed to shift+up/down.
+- added variable stepsize when adding and removing track items in trackview.
+Set with modifier+numeric.

 v1.0.0 - 2016-10-14 15.34
 - file ending changed to .snibb, change ending on old project files to be able to load them.
 - numpad plus and minus now works.